 Marcelle Haroun, mother of the current president of Cairo’s Jewish community, has died at the age of 93.

-Her death, announced on Saturday, leaves five Jews known to be living in Cairo, Watani International reported.
-The five remaining are her daughter, Magda, who heads the minuscule community, and four granddaughters.
+Her death, announced on Saturday, leaves five Jews known to be living in Cairo, Watani International reports.
+The five remaining are Haroun’s daughter Magda and four granddaughters.
 The AFP news service reported in March 2017 that there were also 12 Jews living in the coastal city of Alexandria.

 Haroun was married to lawyer and politician Shehata Haroun, known as a Jewish anti-Zionist who was a member of the Communist Party of Egypt, according to the report.
 Her daughter told Tablet in 2013 that Marcelle was her father’s “comrade.”

 Egypt was home to some 80,000 Jews when Israel was founded in 1948.
 Thousands began leaving in the ensuing years, and many more in two waves, in 1956 and 1967.
 The Harouns remained, considering themselves Egyptian first, according to Watani.

 “The Jewish Community in Cairo (JCC) has regretfully lost Marcelle Haroun, one of its pillars who will be sorely missed,” read the statement announcing her death.